Laghall Quay

 Laghall Quay (NX973732) is located on the River Nith, once serving the estate of Laghall, later named Mavis Grove and now again called Laghall as well as its hinterland in Dumfries and Galloway, previously Kirkcudbrightshire.
-The ports of Dumfries, Kingholm Quay and Castledykes Quay lay upstream and downstream quays were located at Kelton, Glencaple, Carsethorn and Kirkconnell Jetty.
+The ports of Dumfries, Kingholm Quay and Castledykes Quay lay upstream and downstream quays or harbours were located at Kelton, Glencaple, Carsethorn and Kirkconnell Jetty.
 It lies on the edge of the old Mavisgrove Merse.

 Infrastructure

-The quay lies on the west bank of the River Nith and has a single 'L' shaped stone built quay.
-In 1848/58 it was described as a small, but safe harbour with mooring-place for two Vessels of about 50 or 60 Tons and imports were mainly coal and timber whilst the nearby Kingholm Quay had mooring places for about twelve vessels of about 60 or 80 tons and imported coal, bones, Guano, timber, etc. and exported various kinds of farming produce.
+The quay lies on the west bank of the River Nith and has a single L-shaped stone built quay.
+In 1848/58 it was described as a small, but safe harbour with mooring-place for two vessels of about 50 or 60 tons, and imports were mainly coal and timber, whilst the nearby Kingholm Quay had mooring places for about twelve vessels of about 60 or 80 tons and imported coal, bones, Guano, timber, etc. and exported various kinds of farming produce.
 Available maps do not indicate any buildings on the quay or nearby and no foundations or ruins are present.
+Some of the moorings are made of granite, but a few are old iron cannon, set muzzle downwards into the ground.
+Local knowledge indicates that these were made locally for use in the Crimean War and were flawed castings, so they were utilised as mooring bollards.